+In the following, SL transmission/receptions is referred to as NR sidelink transmission/receptions in dedicated SL PRS resource pool or as NR sidelink in communication resource pool, respectively.

 A UE performs prioritization between SL transmissions/receptions and UL transmissions after performing the procedures described in clause 9, clause 9.2.5, and clause 9.2.6, and in clause 6.1 of [6, TS 38.214].